haowenz/chromap/README.md

 This makes Chromap different from BWA which always uses the same index regardless of query data types.
 Chromap can build the human genome index file in about 10 minutes.

-Detailed explanations for the options can be found at the [manual](https://zhanghaowen.com/chromap/chromap.html) page.
+Detailed explanations for the options can be found at the [manpage](https://zhanghaowen.com/chromap/chromap.html).

 ### <a name="cases"></a>Use cases